METU Sailing Team: Racing in Urla, Bodrum, and Marmaris

 • On our boat I often trimmed the jib, but rotating through each position taught me how every role matters.

-• Tactician: Plans the best route based on wind and competitors.
+• Tactician: Plans the best route based on wind and competitors, often with one eye on the compass and one on the fleet.

-• Trimmers: Adjust sails for speed and balance.
+• Trimmers: Adjust sails for speed and balance; I learned to watch the leeward telltales and feather in gusts.

-• Bowman: Manages sails and lines at the front of the boat during maneuvers.
+• Bowman: Manages sails and lines at the front of the boat during maneuvers, leaping like a cat to set or douse the spinnaker.

-• Pit: Coordinates lines and halyards between deck and cockpit.
+• Pit: Coordinates lines and halyards between deck and cockpit, keeping the chaos organized.

-• Navigator: Tracks position and course, especially on longer offshore legs.
+• Navigator: Tracks position and course, especially on longer offshore legs, and keeps a log for later debriefs.

 References